 The trick is to use these matches carefully.
 Sometimes it is easy to burn through all your motivation, making those key training sessions much easier to skip, especially building into the peak season.
 Make them count!

 There’s a simple saying that makes it easier to win the mental battle during training and racing: Everyone has bad patches, it is how you deal with and work through these patches that will determine your successes.

 Sam’s Macpac Must Have:

-I can’t go without my Take a Hike top for work outs and competition.
+I can’t go without my Eyre top for work outs and competition.
 It’s super light and breathable, and fits really well so you never feel it pulling whether you’re on the bike or running.

 Whether you’re building towards a tough event like the Macpac Motatapu, or training for your local fun-run, these mental and physical training tips are easy to relate to.
 Apply them to your training and reap the rewards.